top of page

 Prosperity, Innovation, and Inclusiveness.

 Global Urban Development was founded on three basic ideas.
-The first idea was to acknowledge that for the first time in all of human history, the world is now becoming an urban world.
-According to the UN, more than half of the people in the world are now living in cities and towns as of 2007.
+The initial idea was to acknowledge that for the first time in all of human history, the world is increasingly becoming a majority urban world.
+According to the UN, since 2007 more than half of the people in the world are living in cities and towns.
 Therefore, the majority of the world’s population is now urbanized.
 This occurrence is all the more remarkable because in 1950 only one-third of the world’s population was urbanized, and yet by the end of this century, two-thirds of the world’s population will be urbanized.
 Many people are alarmed by this trend, seeing it as a major problem.
 GUD, on the other hand, believes that everyone should adapt to changing times by working together to solve the urban challenges rather than turning our backs on them or trying to reverse these powerful urbanizing trends.
 Since urban economic activity is more productive and innovative and produces both more jobs and higher incomes, GUD advocates using rapidly increasing urbanization as a resource for improving the standard of living and the quality of life both for urban and rural residents alike.

 The second idea is that all people and communities have much more in common than the differences between us.
 Thus we do not divide the world into irreconcilable differences, such as the standard division between “developed” countries and “developing” countries.
 GUD includes every person and community equally in our policy debates and program initiatives.
 This explains why GUD works very closely with the UN on several different initiatives, including the Community Productivity Project (CPP), in partnership with the United Nations Development Program (UNDP), the United Nations Human Settlements Program (UN-Habitat), and Shack/Slum Dwellers International (SDI), designed to make significant progress in researching and identifying new and better ways to reach the UN’s Millennium Development Goals related to environmental sustainability, poverty reduction, gender equality, public health, and global development partnerships.